 Architects: Manuel Ribeiro

-From the architect.
+Text description provided by the architects.
 Designed in Braga, Aveleda´s House is a villa designed to accommodate the light as a source of inner experience of housing.

 The basic idea of the project, parts from the concept of being located near by the old Roman city of “Bracara Augustae”, where the ancient Roman houses, the Domus, were built around an internal square.
 Hence all the subtlety of the house is achieved with a careful distribution.
 In other hand, it was searchable to provide all 6 senses of life.